 Final Environmental Assessment

-Read the details 183 North Mobility Project study's Environmental Assessment (EA) and the “Finding of No Significant Impact” (FONSI).
+Read the details 183 North Mobility Project study's Environmental Assessment (EA) the “Finding of No Significant Impact” (FONSI) and the Noise Technical Report.

 Throughout the development of the 183 North project, the project team incorporated a comprehensive approach to design development known as Context Sensitive Solutions (CSS).
 The intent of this approach is to create a safe, efficient and environmentally responsible mobility corridor that is appropriate for its setting and speaks to the needs and values of the surrounding community.